Madurai Maqbara: Meer Amjad Ibrahim

-Chinna Hazrat died at the age of 95 leaving his only son Saalim Hazrat and a daughter who was married to Moulana Syed Khaja Mueenuddeen Sahib.
+Chinna Hazrat died at the age of 95 leaving his only son, Saalim Hazrat, and a daughter who was married to Moulana Syed Khaja Mueenuddeen Sahib.

-Syed Abdus Salaam Ibrahim (Saalim Hazrat)
+Syed Abdus Salaam Ibrahim

-The elder son of Chinna Hazrat was Abdus Salaam Ibrahim (Saalim Hazrat) whose birth itself is a miracle.
+The elder son of Chinna Hazrat was Abdus Salaam Ibrahim (Saalim Hazrat) whose birth itself was said to be a miracle.
 He was very tiny: half the size of a sparrow.
-Physicians said that the child will not live but, to their wonder, he grew gigantic.
+Physicians said that the child would not live but, to their wonder, he grew gigantic.
 He was very much God-fearing right from his childhood days.
 Once, he was watching a procession which was heading towards a nearby temple with all fun and some music.
 Muhammad appeared and said, "This is not the objective for which you are born."
 Realizing the mistake Saalim Hazrat went home.
 Saalim Hazrat was brought up in an Islamic environment by His father Meer Amjad Ibrahim Hazrat and he was a waliyullah from his birth.